-2.102.9 Queuing principles for Access Applications
+2.9 Queuing principles for Access Applications

+(a) Application

-- (a) Mutually Exclusive Access Applications - (i) Subject to clause 2.12(b)2.12(b)2.11.2, this clause 2.92.11 applies to the extent that where: - (A) two or more Access Seekers have submitted Access Applications for Access Rights relating to Available Capacity; and - (B) it is not reasonably possible for Queensland Rail to fulfil, in whole, the request for Access Rights made under those Access Applications,
+(i) Subject to clause 2.12(b), this clause 2.9 applies where:

+- (A) two or more Access Seekers have submitted Access Applications for Access Rights relating to Available Capacity; and - (B) it is not reasonably possible for Queensland Rail to fulfil, in whole, the request for Access Rights made under those Access Applications,

-(each a Mutually Exclusive Queued Access Application).
+(each a Queued Access Application).

-- (ii) An Access Application may become a Queued Access Application at any time before an Access Agreement is executed in relation to that Access Application. - (iii) This clause 2.9 does not apply to a Renewal Application submitted by a Renewal Access Seeker to which clause 2.11(b)2.11(b)2.10(b) applies.
-This clause 2.9 (including the creation and application of any queue) is subject to clause 2.10 in relation to Renewal Access Seekers. - (iv) Where an Access Seeker's Access Application requires an Extension pursuant to clause 2.4, this clause 2.9 will not apply to that Access Application insofar as it relates to the Capacity created by that Extension. - (v) For clarity, Queensland Rail will expand the Capacity of the Network in order to create sufficient Available Capacity to provide Access Rights sought by an Access Seeker where Queensland Rail is required to do so under clause 1.4. - (b) Alternate Access Applications for the same traffic task - (i) For the purpose of clause 2.12(a)2.12(a)2.9(a)2.9(a)2.9(a)2.11.1, if there are two or more Alternate Access Applications for the same traffic task, then they will be regarded as though there was only a single Access Application for that traffic task. - (ii) Where Queensland Rail is required to commence negotiations in respect of one or more Alternate Access Applications for the same traffic task in accordance with clause 2.6(c)2.6(c)2.6(c), Queensland Rail must give those Alternate Access
+- (ii) An Access Application may become a Queued Access Application at any time before an Access Agreement is executed in relation to that Access Application. - (iii) This clause 2.9 does not apply to a Renewal Application submitted by a Renewal Access Seeker to which clause 2.11(b) applies.
+This clause 2.9 (including the creation and application of any queue) is subject to clause 2.10 in relation to Renewal Access Seekers. - (iv) Where an Access Seeker's Access Application requires an Extension pursuant to clause 2.4, this clause 2.9 will not apply to that Access Application insofar as it relates to the Capacity created by that Extension. - (v) For clarity, Queensland Rail will expand the Capacity of the Network in order to create sufficient Available Capacity to provide Access Rights sought by an Access Seeker where Queensland Rail is required to do so under clause 1.4.

+(b) Alternate Access Applications for the same traffic task

+- (i) For the purpose of clause 2.12(a), if there are two or more Alternate Access Applications for the same traffic task, then they will be regarded as though there was only a single Access Application for that traffic task. - (ii) Where Queensland Rail is required to commence negotiations in respect of one or more Alternate Access Applications for the same traffic task in accordance with clause 2.6(c), Queensland Rail must give those Alternate Access applications collective the same position in any applicable queue pending a relevant nomination under clause 2.6(a)(ii).